uhs-robert/oasis.nvim/extras/vimium-c/README.md

 5. Save settings

 > [!TIP]
-> The extension will automatically parse and apply all sections (HUD, Vomnibar, Find Mode).
+> The extension will automatically parse and apply all sections

 ## Customizing the CSS Template

-Feel free to [edit the template here](./vimium-c.css.erb), it's just CSS.
+The generator uses [vimium-c.css.erb](./vimium-c.css.erb) as a template.
+You can edit this file to customize the final CSS output.

+The script replaces placeholders like `{{day_bg_core}}` and `{{night_primary}}` with the corresponding hex codes from the selected Oasis palettes.

 ### Tips and Tricks

 1. Use the [Vimium-C Wiki](https://github.com/gdh1995/vimium-c/wiki/Style-the-UI-of-Vimium-C-using-custom-CSS) to learn how CSS is applied in sections
-2. You can view the html and elements of `vimium-c` by running commands from the settings page of the extension and using your browser's inspect window
+2. You may view the html and elements of `vimium-c` by running commands from the settings page of the extension and using your browser's inspect window
-3. Have fun!

-## Adding New/My Own Themes
+## Adding New Themes

-Yes, you can extend this script to add new themes.

-You can even take it and use it yourself for your plugin (give me a shout out if you do, please and thank you).

-1. Add a new `.json` theme file to [mappings](./mappings/) following the other files as a template (e.g., [oasis_lagoon](./mappings/oasis_lagoon.json))
-2. Update the [index.json](./mappings/index.json) to include your new theme file, categorize it as light or dark
-3. Run the generator and use your new theme!
+The generator automatically discovers all color palettes available in the main Oasis plugin directory: `lua/oasis/color_palettes/`.

+To add a new theme, simply create a new palette file in that directory.

+Follow the structure of the existing palette files (e.g., `lua/oasis/color_palettes/oasis_lagoon.lua`).